galimba/christmasTree/README.md

 chmod +x tree.py
 ./tree.py
 ```
-I ussually run it in crontab, with a stay-on-top resized window moved to the edge of the screen, to decorate my desktop
+I usually run it on crontab, with a stay-on-top resized window moved to the edge of the screen, to decorate my desktop

 ![](tree-2020.gif)